 It took me a long time to overcome this, and I’m still working on it every single day.
 But you can see my progression in this blog.
 There’s a huge difference between the first article I ever wrote for this blog to one of my most recent articles about Chinese Medicine and cancer.
 I’ve grown immensely in my capacity to speak and share.

 Lately, I’ve been pondering a lot about women and speaking up because I’m partnering with the Shift Network to teach a course on Chinese Reflexology for Women’s Health.
 Unlike the workshop I taught several years ago, this one is going to delve deeply into the mental and emotional roots behind energetic disharmonies that affect women’s health.
 And that’s because I’m no longer afraid to be the nail that sticks up.
-It’s going to be a course about women’s health, but also about empowerment.
+It’s going to be a

 The Times When I Didn’t Speak Up…